mimecine/neat-macro-sea/src/projects/g-27-global-institute.md

   - image: /static/img/g-27-global-institute.13.macrosea_g27_pix_retouch_edit_cwmosier-31-of-38-website-test.jpg
     caption: ""
 tags:
-  - are serious
+  - Pay our bills
+cat:
+  - Make us happy
-  - happened
+  - Pay our bills
-  - are new and old
 ---
 We reject the standard operating procedure for a student dormitory.
 Too often they are bland, cramped, uncomfortable, and uninteresting, with crappy particle board furniture and throwaway excuses for common spaces.